 N. Mladenov, K.M.
 Strzepek, and O.M.
 Serumola.
 2005.
 “Water Quality Modeling of an Effluent-Dominated Stream, the Notwane River, Botswana.”
 Environmental Monitoring and Assessment, Vol. 109/1-3: 97-121.

-I am an environmental social scientist and human ecologist in the Department of Geography.
-My work addresses issues of environmental conservation, sustainable development, and building livelihood resilience to the impacts of climate change.
+Amy Quandt is an environmental social scientist and human ecologist in the Department of Geography.
+Her work addresses issues of environmental conservation, sustainable development, and building livelihood resilience to the impacts of climate change.
 Recent research projects have focused on agroforestry in East Africa and the use of mobile technology in agricultural development, and understanding local perceptions of drought and climate change.
-I have spent 5 years living and working in East Africa working with international organizations that place an importance on grassroots movements and local participation including the World Agroforestry Centre, Kenya Red Cross Society, Peace Corps Tanzania, and USAID, and I am fluent in Swahili.
-Lastly, I am working in Imperial County, California to better understand farmer decision-making in the face of recent environmental, economic, and policy changes.
+She spent 5 years living and working in East Africa working with international organizations that place an importance on grassroots movements and local participation including the World Agroforestry Centre, Kenya Red Cross Society, Peace Corps Tanzania, and USAID, and she is fluent in Swahili.
+Lastly, Amy is working in Imperial County, California to better understand farmer decision-making in the face of recent environmental, economic, and policy changes.

 Quandt, A. 2021.
 Coping with drought: narratives from smallholder farmers in semi-arid Kenya.
 International Journal of Disaster Risk Reduction 57: 102168. doi: 10.1016/j.ijdrr.2021.102168.